epfl-ada/ada-2021-project-palomamo/docs/index.md

 Gender representation in most work-related domains has for a long time been largely dominated by men.
 But in the last decades, women and gender diverse individuals' rights and voices have gained awareness and freedom.
 How does this evolution translate in the newspapers?
 How differently women and gender minorities are represented in English newspapers compared to men?

 This exploration has been conducted using the [Quotebank dataset](https://github.com/epfl-dlab/Quotebank), a corpus of speaker-attributed quotations extracted from millions of English news articles from the web between August 2008 and April 2020.
-In order to get more informations on authors of the quotations, a Wikidata set of speaker attributes (addlink) was used.
+In order to get more informations on authors of the quotations, a [Wikidata set of speaker attributes](https://www.wikidata.org/wiki/Wikidata:Main_Page).

 ### Gender Representation

 #### Distribution of genders in the most read newspapers in the United Kingdom

 In the United Kingdom, the population consists of about 49% of women and 51% of men.
 But this equality is not as well represented in most newspapers.
-With a selection of 14 newspapers, each dealing with different themes, a significant disparity in the genres of authors can be seen without exceptions.
+With a selection of 14 newspapers, from the tabloids to more serious daily journals, a significant disparity in the genres of authors can be seen without exceptions.
 Women are underrepresented.

 {% include counts_male_female_uk_2019.html %}
-_The equality of men and women in the population is not represented.
-The difference holds for any newspaper from the tabloids to more serious daily journals._

 {% include perc_female_uk_allyears.html %}
 {% include perc_female_uk_means.html %}

-_This disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
-Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers._
+This disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
+Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers.

 A statistical hypothesis testing on UK’s dataset on women in newspapers (more information in the notebook) shows that there is a correlation between time and the percentage of women in the following newspapers  : Daily Mirror, Daily Express, i, Financial Times and The Sun.